 As Indian investors seek diversification and access to unconventional opportunities, Alternate Investment Funds (AIFs) have gained popularity.
 These privately pooled investment vehicles cater to high-net-worth individuals (HNIs) and institutional investors, offering access to assets like private equity, venture capital, real estate, hedge funds, and more.
 Regulated by the Securities and Exchange Board of India (SEBI), AIFs enable portfolio diversification but come with unique structures, strategies, and risks.
 This article explores what AIFs are, their types, benefits, eligibility, and key considerations for investors.

-AIFs are privately pooled investment vehicles that collect funds from investors to invest according to a defined investment policy.
+Privately pooled vehicles: AIFs collect funds from investors to invest according to a predefined investment policy.

-They differ from mutual funds in terms of strategy, asset class, regulatory framework, and investor profile.
+Distinct investment approach: They differ from mutual funds in terms of strategy, underlying asset class, regulatory framework, and investor profile.

 Here are the key features that define how Alternative Investment Funds (AIFs) function and who they are suited for: